maket000/wargames/natas/readme.md

 <!-- hint: password for webuser natas8 is in /etc/natas_webpass/natas8 -->
 ```

 So clearly we're going to be poking our way into the server a bit, let's abuse the `index.php?page=X` layout this page is using.
-Let's jsut try `natas7.natas.labs.overthewire.org/index.php?page=` to start
+Let's just try `natas7.natas.labs.overthewire.org/index.php?page=` to start

 ```
 Warning: include(): Filename cannot be empty in /var/www/natas/natas7/index.php on line 21